e-picas/drumgizmo-kits-generator/README.md

 ### Audio samples treatments

-Each original audio sample is duplicated X times to finally get the [`velocity-levels`](#options) number of volumes variations, assigned to corresponding "velocity" variations by setting the `power` entry of each sample on a linear basis (from 1 to near 0).
+Each original audio sample is duplicated X times to finally get the [`velocity-levels`](#options) number of volume variations, assigned to corresponding "velocity" variations by setting the `power` entry of each sample on a linear basis (from 1 to near 0).

 >   For example, for a value of `velocity_levels=4`, we will have:
 >   ```xml